-Recessed lighting is standard in new homes, so how much does recessed lighting cost to have installed in an existing home?
-The answer is of course it depends, however it typically ranges between $400-$700 for an average bedroom in a single-family home.
-In this post, I’ll explain the factors that affect how much recessed lighting will cost to have professionally installed in your home.
+Recessed lighting is a standard in new construction, so how much does recessed lighting cost to have installed in an existing home?
+The answer is it depends on many factors, but the average cost will typically range between $500-$800 for an average bedroom in a single-family home.
+In this post, I’ll explain the factors that affect how much recessed lighting will cost to have professionally installed by an electrician in your home.

 Products and Materials

-The cost of a LED recessed light assembly (housing + LED module) can range from under $20 to well over $50 each depending on the specifications, type, and features.
+The cost of a LED recessed light assembly (housing + LED module) can range from under $20 to well over $60 depending on the specifications, type, and features.
 Spec-grade LED lights (high quality) will cost more than consumer grade LED lights.
-With more expensive fixtures your’re typically paying for better optics or smart features like adjustable color temperature.
+With more expensive fixtures, you’re typically paying for better quality electronics, optics, and features like adjustable color temperature and higher light output.

 A basic LED dimmer switch will cost around $25 plus the cost of installation.
 A more advanced “smart” dimmer can range between $45-$75+ and sometimes require additional hardware such as a wireless bridge.

-Installing recessed lighting in rooms with tall ceilings will generally take more time than low ceilings.
-Special equipment such as adjustable ladders or scaffolding may be needed to safely perform the installation.
+Installing recessed lighting in rooms with tall or vaulted ceilings will take more time than low ceilings.
+Special equipment such as adjustable ladders or scaffolding may be needed for the installer to safely perform the installation.
 Setting up and working on top of this equipment will be a cost factor.

 What’s above the ceiling?

-Another room above complicates things a little.
-The wires can’t be run over the joists so they’ll need to be run through them.
-This is done by drilling a small hole through each joist, and fishing the new cable through each one across the ceiling.
+Another room above the ceiling complicates things a little.
+The wires can’t be run over the joists, so they’ll need to be run through them.
+This is done by drilling a small hole through each ceiling joist, and fishing the wires through each one across the ceiling.
 Extreme caution must be taken to prevent accidentally hitting a pipe or anything else that’s running between the floors while drilling.
 Expect this type of installation to cost more due to the added time and labor.

-The roof directly above is a similar situation to having a room above.
-It’s especially tough because the ceiling will likely have insulation sandwiched between the ceiling and roof which makes fishing cables difficult.
+The roof directly above the ceiling is a similar situation to having a room directly above.
+It’s especially tough because the ceiling will likely have insulation sandwiched between the ceiling and roof which makes fishing cables even more difficult.

-A neighbor (Condo) above you most likely means you have a fire-rated ceiling and the recessed lights will require an enclosure to be installed around each one to maintain the fire-rating of the ceiling.
-This type of ceiling can more than double the cost of installing recessed lights in lower-level condo units.
+A neighbor (Condo) above you most likely means you have a fire-rated ceiling.
+The recessed lights will require a fire-rated enclosure to be installed around each one to maintain the fire-rating of the ceiling.
+This type of ceiling can more than double the cost of having recessed lighting installed in a single family home.

 A cable is needed that runs from a wall switch to the recessed lights to power and control them.
-If an existing ceiling light is being replaced by recessed lights, that circuit can likely be re-purposed for the recessed lighting.
+If an existing ceiling light is being replaced by recessed lights, the existing ceiling light’s circuit can likely be re-purposed for the recessed lighting.
 If not, a new cable needs to be run across the ceiling, down the wall, and wired to a switch.
-The cost for this will likely depend on the distance of the run, and whether or not there is access above to fish the wiring down the wall.
+The cost for this will likely depend on the distance of the run, and whether or not there is attic access above to fish the wiring down the wall.

 Is there a switch available that can be used for the new recessed lighting?
 If so, it will usually cost less than if a new one needs to be installed.
 If there’s a switch that operates a half-hot receptacle, that’s usually a good candidate to re-purpose for your lights.